-Water kefir is not only easy to make, it is a delicious, probiotic-rich, dairy-free beverage your whole family will enjoy.
+Water kefir is not only easy to make, but it is also a delicious, probiotic-rich, dairy-free beverage your whole family will enjoy.

 These instructions utilize the traditional starter culture known as Water Kefir Grains.
 To use a powdered Kefir Starter Culture, consult our article on How to Make Kefir with Direct-set Starter Culture.